lidofinance/lido-improvement-proposals/LIPS/lip-38.md

    report submission             report validation             enqueue requests
 ```

-3. **Execute queued intentions from `ValidatorWithdrawalsQueue`.** An executor (the **Exit Queue Bot** or any other caller) calls the permissionless `processWithdrawalIntents`, passing the number of intentions to process and the required EIP-7002 fee.
+3. **Execute queued intentions from `ValidatorWithdrawalsQueue`.** An executor (the **Validator Withdrawals Queue Bot** or any other caller) calls the permissionless `processWithdrawalIntents`, passing the number of intentions to process and the required EIP-7002 fee.
 The queue pops that many intentions from its head, in order, and hands them with the fee to the TWG, which turns each into an actual withdrawal request as described above.
 ```
 Validator Withdrawals Queue Bot  ->  Validator Withdrawals Queue  ->  Triggerable Withdrawals Gateway  ->  WithdrawalVault  ->  EIP-7002 predeploy permissionless call with fee            dequeue requests                      rate limits                   encoding          withdrawal requests
 ```

 ##### FWR-only fallback